 Luhmann argued, controversially, that the legal system does not seek justice; as a self-referential social system, the legal system doesn’t have a goal other than its own reproduction.
 Justice is a value, but a functionally differentiated society is not undergirded by shared values.
 Ethically or morally just outcomes are not essential.
 All that really matters is following established procedure, or due process.
 Above all, legal communication must follow established procedure.

 The economy is also not driven by any goal other than its own autopoiesis.
 People and organizations are free to talk about and promote economic justice, but that doesn’t mean anything for the economy.
-Values such as economic justice remain outside the economy.
+Values such as economic justice remain outside the economy, or in the environment of the system.